Sharykhin/form-validation/README.md

 Usage:
 ------

-Set necessary attribute in field
+Set a necessary attribute in field

     data-cvalidation="required"